East Brunswick Child Custody and Support

 Courts make decisions about custody based on what is in a child's best interest.
 While a parent's or child's preference may factor into this decision, the child's best interest is of paramount importance to the court.
 In some cases, a child may prefer to live with one parent, but it may not be feasible given the child's needs, the parent's mental health, or the parent's attitude towards ensuring that the child sees the other parent.
 When children get older, their preferences regarding custody are given more weight.

 Child custody in New Jersey refers to two concepts.
 One concept is legal custody.
 If one parent has legal custody, that parent makes all the major decisions in a child's life, such as those affecting his or her medical care, religion, and education.
 The issue of legal custody can become critical, for example, if a child needs to have an experimental surgery, and the parents disagree for religious reasons about whether to have it performed.
 Or, less dramatically, legal custody can become important to the question of whether a child attends public school or private school.
+A child custody lawyer in East Brunswick can help make sure that your voice is heard.

 Physical custody refers to how much time a child spends with each parent.
 Generally, one parent's home is the primary residence for the child.
 If the parents have joint custody, the other parent's home is considered an alternate residence.
 The more equally the parents share custody, the less child support will need to be paid by one parent.
 This is because it is assumed that each parent will pay for the child's food, shelter, and other needs when the child is with him or her.